nykabhishek/nykabhishek-academic-kickstart/content/authors/admin/_index.md

 <div style="text-align: justify">

   Hi I’m Abhishek Nayak.
 I’m a doctoral student in the department of Mechanical Engineering at Texas A&M University, College Station.
-I am broadly interested in vision-based methods for vehicle perception, learning-based approaches for combinatorial optimization, vehicle motion planning and control, and Multi-agent path planning algorithms.
+I work on developing solutions for sensing and planning problems in autonomous vehicles and smart city infrastructures.
+I am broadly interested in vision-based methods for perception, sensor-fusion, learning-based approaches for combinatorial optimization, vehicle motion planning and routing algorithms, and multi-agent path planning algorithms.
 I’m passionate about Automobiles and road safety, and am currently working on projects that aim towards improving the safety standards for road transportation.

   Since Fall 2017, I’ve been part of the Autonomous Systems Laboratory at Texas A&M University, working with Dr. Sivakumar Rathinam.
 I received my Master of Science degree in Dec 2019 and my thesis work was on developing vision-based response of autonomous vehicles towards emergency vehicles using infrastructure enabled autonomy.
 More details of this project can be found in the projects section of this website.
 Prior to joining Texas A&M, I was working as a Design Engineer at the R&D of TVS Motor Company, India, where I was responsible for design and development of cylinderhead and valve train parts.

-  In my free-time I enjoy playing soccer, tennis, cooking, hiking and travelling.
+  In my free-time I enjoy playing tennis, soccer, cooking, hiking and travelling.

   <!-- I've also been assosciated with the CAST group at Texas A&M working with Dr. Swaminathan Gopalswamy  -->